Thank you, Steve Mandel and Sixwire, for lyrics that guide life with our dogs:

 Gotta do it now fore it gets too late.”

 MACH 6 PDCH Versatility NATCH Himark’s Intrepid Karma Kazee.
 Kazee.
-The Diva, who lives by Madonna’s words, “I always knew I should be treated like a star.”
+The Diva, who lived by Madonna’s words, “I always knew I should be treated like a star.”
 A lesson in independence, in trust, in connection.
 Yes, even independent dogs need to be connected to their handlers.
 Twelve pounds and 12 inches of “Princess.”
-Retired now, the Little One directs the Patterson Pack with the precision of a tour guide at the Vatican.
-Born on July 14, 2004.
+The Little One directed the Patterson Pack with the precision of a tour guide at the Vatican.
+July 14, 2004 – Sept.
+30, 2019.